 Uniform Price List

 The Parents & Friends Association (PFA) run a secondhand uniform sale once a term if sufficient donations have been received.
 Dates are advertised in the Contact newsletter and on this website.
-The Term 2 sale will be held on Friday 10th May.
+The Term 2 sale was held on Friday 10th May.

 If your family is facing hardship or severe financial difficulties, you may be eligible for financial assistance to help meet education costs, including uniform.
 This support is provided by not-for-profit organisation State Schools' Relief (SSR).
 You are encouraged to talk to the Principal or Assistant Principal about your situation and they will assess what you can receive.